Postgraduate fees and finance

 2021 entry

-To find out how much your fees are, please check the relevant programme page.
-A downloadable PDF of the postgraduate fees for 2021 entry will be available shortly but individual fees for programmes can be found on the relevant programme page.
+To find out how much your fees are, please check the relevant programme page or access the downloadable PDF of tuition fees:

-If you have any questions about tuition fees, please get in touch with the Fees Office by calling +44 (0)20 7078 5311 or emailing fees@gold.ac.uk.
+If you have any questions about tuition fees, please get in touch with the Registry Office by calling +44 (0)20 7919 7075 or emailing registry (@gold.ac.uk).

 Funding from Goldsmiths